wilsonmar/python-aws/README.md

 * Level 3 (L3) are called "Patterns" that define a whole pre-made architecture.
 <br /><br />

-PROTIP: Alternatives to AWS CDK is <a target="_blank" href="https://wilsonmar.github.io/terraform/Terraform">Terraform</a>, CDK for Terraform, <a target="_blank" href="https://wilsonmar.github.io/Pulumi">Pulumi</a>.
+PROTIP: Alternatives to AWS CDK is <a target="_blank" href="https://wilsonmar.github.io/terraform/Terraform">Terraform</a>, which are <strong>declarative</strong> statements of static cloud resources, so utilities can check for security issues even before the resources are provisioned.

+HashiCorp also developed the dynamic code "CDK for Terraform" to compete with <a target="_blank" href="https://wilsonmar.github.io/Pulumi">Pulumi</a>.
 Each of those platforms support other cloud and SaaS providers using <a target="_blank" href="https://www.pulumi.com/docs/iac/concepts/vs/cloud-template-transpilers/aws-cdk/">similar techniques</a>. <a target="_blank" href="https://www.site24x7.com/learn/aws/aws-cdk-pulumi-comparison.html">This detailed comparison</a>.

 The Construct Hub website at <a target="_blank" href="https://constructs.dev/">https://constructs.dev/</a> has crowd-sourced example code for several platforms in one place.